 Hearing these words, you can probably understand my connection to that place.

 Gloria Ai: Your career started in your hometown, a mountain village in Hubei province, from an ordinary person to the Head of Town, then to the Deputy Secretary, from Mayor to Secretary of the County Party.
 The experience has paved way for your official career.
-Then why, I am still puzzled, after you were promoted, but you changed the direction to philanthropy?
+Then why, I am still puzzled, after you was promoted, but you changed the direction to philanthropy?

 Chen Xingjia: The most real thoughts in my mind made me see clearly a blue ocean in China’s society.
 There is a hard demand where philanthropy can play a full role.